systemcrash/grafana-dash/README.md

 # Ingate Dashboards for Grafana

 The dashboards here are intended to provide visualisation for all SIP and generic metrics available in the v6.3.x firmware.
 The layout and data presented in each dashboard is the same - the only differences between dashboards are the back-end DB that they use i.e. how its queries are made.
 It is safe to install and use multiple copies of the same or different dashboards.
-Future dashboards and their panels may provide additional statistics as they become available in the firmware and should retain compatability with older firmwares.
+Future dashboards and their panels may provide additional statistics as they become available in the firmware and should retain compatibility with older firmwares.

 To read which metrics are available for your Firmware version, please refer to the user-manual.
 The minimum required firmware version for TSDB and metrics is v6.3.0.